dpallez/IdeaFlow/ideaflow-knime/examples/Examples.md

 Rastrigin's many local minima make it a stronger adaptation test than Sphere.
 The analysis branch plots median best fitness with quartiles against NFE.

-The included CSV Writer still points to `C:\Users\Ion\Desktop\test.csv`.
-Remove that diagnostic node or replace the destination with a workflow-relative path before publishing or running the workflow on another machine.

 ## 10. SHADE on Rosenbrock

 [Import the workflow](<10 SHADE on Rosenbrock.knwf>)